Arzamas city, Russia (Arsamas)

 Arzamas city map of Russia

-There are several versions of Arzamas name derivation, in their stems they all have words of Erzya language.
-According to traditional legend the name is derived from the names of two brothers Arzay and Masay who met Ivan the Terrible with gifts and were the first to adopt Orthodox faith in the tsar’s presence.
+According to traditional legend, the name is derived from the names of two brothers Arzay and Masay who met Ivan the Terrible with gifts and were the first to adopt Orthodox faith in the Tsar’s presence.

 In 1901, Maxim Gorky lived in exile in Arzamas.
-On January 6th, 1954, Arzamaskaya oblast was separated from Gorkovskaya oblast, but 3 years later, in April 1957, it was abolished.
+On January 6, 1954, Arzamaskaya oblast was separated from Gorkovskaya oblast, but 3 years later, in April 1957, it was abolished.

 Arzamas city street